Background

 An Idea

 It is almost possible to realize this Hamiltonian in a simple modification of the previous approach.
-Let $M$ denote the diagonal matrix with the $m_i$s on the diagonal.
+Let M denote the diagonal matrix with the mis on the diagonal.
 Then

 Another Idea

-In the case of integer $m_i$, one possibility is to work with $Ntimes N$ matrices rather than $ntimes n$ matrices, where $N=sum m_i$.
-Then it is possible to construct a matrix $X$ with eigenvalues $q_i$, each occuring with multiplicity $m_i$, as well as a matrix $Y$ such that $(X,Y)$ defines a point in $overline{CM}_N$.
-The Hamiltonian $Tr(Y^2)$ even restricts to the correct 'massive' Hamiltonian $H_m$.
-However, the flow described by this Hamiltonian on $overline{CM}_n$ will in almost all cases immediately separate eigenvalues that started together, which we don't want.
+In the case of integer mi, one possibility is to work with NtimesN matrices rather than ntimesn matrices, where N=summi.
+Then it is possible to construct a matrix X with eigenvalues qi, each occuring with multiplicity mi, as well as a matrix Y such that (X,Y) defines a point in overlineCMN.
+The Hamiltonian Tr(Y2) even restricts to the correct 'massive' Hamiltonian Hm.
+However, the flow described by this Hamiltonian on overlineCMn will in almost all cases immediately separate eigenvalues that started together, which we don't want.
 If we restrict the Hamiltonian to the closed subspace where the eigenvalues are required to stay together, then this gives the desired flow.
 Unfortunately, restricting to a closed subvariety doesn't preserve a Hamiltonian being integrable.

 No comments: